-See also 1.2.
+See also 1.2 paragraph on Suppression of terrorist financing.

 Travel documents security

 A police officer conducting a border check may, in accordance with the State Border Control Act, request the presentation of valid travel documents required to cross the state border for persons and objects; insert into travel documents any information concerning the circumstances relevant to the entry into, or departure from the country; carry out a personal check, a vehicle check or a check of the person's possessions; and detain a person for a reasonable period of time.